 Why Scribes Rule the World: Make a Record of Your Landlord's Abuse

 The golden rule of dealing with landlords is to keep a paper trail of everything.
-Although you never hope it comes to this, many disputes must be settled through renters' associations, local housing authorities, or small claims courts.
-In essentially every case, your ability to produce legitimate documentation of your landlord's offenses will determine the outcome of these proceedings.
+Although you never hope it comes to this, many disputes must be settled through renters' associations, local housing authorities or small claims courts.
+In essentially every case, your ability to produce legitimate documentation of your landlord's offenses against your rights as a tenant will determine the outcome of these proceedings.

 In some cases, you can even game the system to your advantage.
 One renter from Chicago, IL recounted this anecdote.
 "I had a door that was out of jamb.
 I sent my landlord an email and made a copy.
 He didn't respond.
 A few days later, I sent him a notarized letter, formally asking him to have the door fixed.
 I waited two weeks and then had a friend of mine, who had owned a small handyman business, fix the door.
 He didn't charge me, but I gave him a beer in exchange for a receipt for $125.
 I made a copy of the receipt and submitted it with the next month's rent with a rent check that reflected the difference.
 So, then, the landlord tries to sue me for the rent money, and the judge looked at the notarized letter and the receipt and upheld my actions."